-See Section 6.4.2, "Introduction to the Call Activity" for more information.
+See Section 6.4.3, "Introduction to the Call Activity" for more information.

-The basic tab of the call activity contains properties shared by multiple BPMN flow objects.
+The call activity contains properties shared by multiple BPMN flow objects.
 See Section A.1, "Common Properties" for a list of these properties.

-Table A-13 describes the properties that can be edited from the Implementation tab.
+Table A-14 describes the properties that can be edited from the Implementation properties.

-Table A-13 Call Activity Properties - Implementation Tab
+Table A-14 Call Activity Properties